andreanerla/ELT-ETL/FDA_regulated_products/readme.md

 For more info about this dataset see https://open.fda.gov/apis/food/enforcement

 - Pulled JSON data from a US gov website endpoint
-- Saved it on Linux machine
+- Saved it in Linux environment
 - Converted the "results" part in a CSV dataframe
 - Renamed the file as its timestamp
 - Imported it in a AWS S3 bucket with Amazon Command Line Interface